dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-joint-probability.md

 [100 rows x 4 columns]
 ```

-Now we 100 rows while we could easily have just 12 rows of probabilities.
+Now we have 100 rows while we could easily have just 12 rows of probabilities.
 There are rows with the same `gender`, `age` and `can_read` but with the different `probability`.

 We will average probability for those rows.